wp-plugins/prosperent-powered-product-search/README.txt

 3. Upload the `prosperent-powered-product-search` folder to the `/wp-content/plugins/` directory.
 4. Activate the plugin through the 'Plugins' menu in WordPress.
 5. Under 'Appearance', go to 'Widgets' and add the 'Prosperent Store' widget where you'd like it.
 You can give it a title if you want as well.
+    * If you have Accessibility Mode activated it will show 'Add' next to the widget, click 'Add' instead of trying to drag it.
 6. Go to the `Prosperent Settings` under Settings and edit those that you'd like, don't forget to add your API key here.

         * API Key, input the API Key that you got earlier.